aagumin/aidkits/README.md

-# Markdown Docs Crawler
+# AI (Documentation) Kit

-`Markdown docs crawler` (command: `mdcrawler`) is a Python tool designed to parse Git repositories or local directories containing Markdown files.
-It allows extracting content from Markdown files, organizing it into structured JSON, and saving the output.
-This tool is particularly useful for processing documentation repositories.
+`AIDkit` is a Python tools collection designed to help create AI documentation assistants.
+It includes utilities for parsing Git repositories or local directories containing Markdown files, extracting content, organizing it into structured JSON, and saving the output.
+These tools are particularly useful for processing documentation repositories for AI-powered assistance. `aidkit`

 ---